 George T. Schmidt is a consultant in avionics, guidance, navigation, and control systems.
 He has previously served on the AESS Board of Governors as VP Member Services and is now VP Technical Operations.
 As an AESS Distinguished Lecture, he has lectured and visited chapters around the globe.
-He is the founding AESS representative to the annual Saint Petersburg International Conference on Integrated Navigation Systems, now in its 26th year.
+He is the founding AESS representative to the annual Saint Petersburg Russia International Conference on Integrated Navigation Systems, now in its 26th year.

-From 1996 to 2013, he was the Editor-in-Chief of the American Institute of Aeronautics and Astronautics (AIAA) Journal of Guidance, Control, and Dynamics.
-In that capacity, he oversaw the technical review of more than 6500 papers and managed the unprecedented growth of the Journal, which is regularly ranked as the number one journal in its field.
+In 2013, he retired after 17 years as Editor-in-Chief of the American Institute of Aeronautics and Astronautics (AIAA) Journal of Guidance, Control, and Dynamics.
+He managed the peer review of more than 6500 papers in a period of unprecedented growth for the journal and its consistent ranking as the number one journal in its specialty area.
 In 2001, he received the AIAA International Cooperation Award.
-He is an AIAA Fellow.

 For many years he was a Lecturer in Aeronautics and Astronautics at MIT teaching estimation, control, navigation and advising thesis students, retiring in 2010.

 He is an author or contributing author of more than 100 technical papers, reports, encyclopedia articles, and books.
 He has been the Program Chair, Technical Chair, Track Chair, and Organizer of numerous IEEE, NATO, AIAA, and ION conferences and NATO Lecture Series.
 He has been the plenary speaker at several international conferences.

 He received his SB and SM degrees in Aeronautics and Astronautics from MIT and his ScD in Instrumentation, also from MIT.